freyrsae/TiagoSplitter/README.md

 The project is done in the Play Framework with scala and was the first one I made with that combo besides trivial ones.
 It is connected to a MySQL database using slick.

-The app is up and running on [link](https://memento-split.herokuapp.com/).
+The app is up and running [here](https://memento-split.herokuapp.com/).